digital-asset/docs.daml.com/docs/2.10.0/docs/daml/daml-studio.rst

 Multiple Daml SDK Versions
 ==========================
-Separate package environments can run in different Daml SDK versions (though some features may not work correctly in versions older than 2.9).
+Separate package environments can run in different Daml SDK versions (though some features may not work correctly in versions <= 2.8).
 When opening a file, or jumping to a location in a package running a Daml version that is not currently installed, Daml Studio will prompt you to install the missing Daml SDK, and handle the installation, progress reporting and cancellation within a notification.